moleculerjs/moleculer/docs/MIGRATION_GUIDE_0.14.md

 });
 ```

-## 6. Use the new built-in logger instead of custom logger.
+## 6. Use a new built-in logger instead of a custom logger.
 The whole logging function has been rewritten in this version.
 It means, it has a lot of new features, but the configuration of loggers has contains breaking changes.

 **Old way to use an external logger**